Studio

 What's the difference between chatting with an agent and running it?
 Chat is an interactive conversation you drive in real time — ideal for testing.
 A run is the agent working on its own, either because you clicked Run now or because a schedule fired.
 Runs appear in the Runs tab.

 Do I need to be technical to build an agent?
 No. You describe what you want in plain English and review the result.
-The only technical surface is the optional custom script tool, which is for advanced users.
+The technical surfaces — custom scripts and custom MCP servers — are optional and for advanced users.

 Why is an agent asking me to approve an action?
 Sensitive tool actions require approval by default (a "guardrail").
 You can change which actions run automatically — see Tools.

 What does "Evolution" actually change?
-With your approval, it updates the agent's instructions, memory, and tool set to improve its KPI scores — then saves the result as a new version you can roll back.
+With your approval, it updates the agent's instructions, memory, tools, and KPIs to improve its scores — then saves the result as a new version you can restore.

 Can I pause an agent without deleting it?
 Yes.
 Pausing an agent stops its scheduled runs while preserving everything.
 Resume it whenever you like.